-NOTE: Any student who is taking a computer class and loses their computer privileges may receive a failing grade and
+NOTE: Any student who is taking a computer class and loses their computer privileges may receive a failing grade and be removed from the course.

 Vandalism

 Vandalism will result in cancellation of privileges for the remainder of the school year.
 The violator will also be financially responsible for repair/replacement of software, equipment, etc.